Soninke–Marabout wars: Kaabu

 Kaabu, a federation of Mandinka kingdoms across what it now The Gambia, Casamance, Guinea, and Guinea-Bissau, was the dominant economic and military power of southern Senegambia, and the main target of the Islamic alliance.
 The Imamate of Futa Jallon began taking important trade towns and forcibly converting the populations in 1805.
 In the 1840s, local Mandinka Muslims attacked Sedhiou.
 In 1850, the important fortress of Berekolon fell to the Futa Jallon forces, and in 1862 the core territory of Jimara followed.
 The war culminated in the 1864 Battle of Kansala, where the Kaabu capital and last remaining major town was destroyed.

 Maba Diakhou Ba

-Maba Diakhou Ba was a prominent marabout in the kingdom of Badibou (also known as Rip), on the northern bank of the Gambia river.
+Maba Diakhou Ba was a prominent marabout in the kingdom of Badibu (also known as "Rip"), on the northern bank of the Gambia River.
 After retaliating against a ceddo raid, a civil war broke out pitting Maba and his followers against Mansa Jeriba.
 His success attracted more supporters, and he launched his jihad into Serer territory.
 At the Battle of Nandjigui in 1859 the Marabouts killed the Maad Saloum Kumba Ndama Mbodj.
 By 1861 Maba controlled most of Saloum and part of Niumi.
 After repeatedly clashing with French colonial forces, he was eventually defeated and killed during an invasion of the Kingdom of Sine at the Battle of Fandane-Thiouthioune by Maad a Sinig Kumba Ndoffene Famak Joof.